-The Anderson-Darling test (Anderson and Darling 1954) is used to assess how effective the chosen distribution is to fit the extremes.
+The Anderson-Darling test [14] is used to assess how effective the chosen distribution is to fit the extremes.
 The test is most often used in contexts where a family of distributions is being tested, in which case the parameters of that family need to be estimated.
-This goodness of fit test is believed to be the best option in this analysis for measuring the discrepancies in the tails between theoretical and empirical distributions based upon a small sample size (Choulakian and Stephens 2001).
-Arshad et al. (2003) describe the AD test as the most powerful statistical tools for detecting how great the sample moves away from normality.
+This goodness of fit test is believed to be the best option in this analysis for measuring the discrepancies in the tails between theoretical and empirical distributions based upon a small sample size [15].
+[16,17] describe the AD test as the most powerful statistical tools for detecting how great the sample moves away from normality.
 The test statistic includes a weight function that places greater emphasis on the tails of the distribution.
 As such, it is the best model test for heavy tailed distributions.

-APPLICATION AND RESULTS
+DATA DESCRIPTIONS AND RESULTS